 These discs are (PAL) format, and will work on Australian, NZ & European DVD players.
 USA/Canada customers will need a multi-region enabled player.

 Dispatch times may vary for some items even if they are ordered at the same time.
 It usually depends on the item availability, further information will be on the item's description page.
-You will receive an email notification when your item has been shipped, which will include estimated delivery times according to your location.

 Once your order has been dispatched, delivery estimates are as follows in business days: